 But consuming all those miles did come with reward.
 Here’s what happened:

 The weighty beast of a steak was delivered to my table with a thump, and I carved on the medium-rare slab voraciously until erupting into a fit of giggles, intoxicated by the iron-rich blood dribbling from my chin.
-This was the kind of steak that makes one feel like a predator.
+This was the kind of steak that makes one feel like a carnivorous predator.
 I slowly became aware of a throaty growl and then a purr emanating from my body as I ate.
 The waitress kept her distance while I wielded the heavy knife, and for good reason.
-The scene of cholesterol carnage would have disturbed Jason Voorhees.
+The scene of cholesterol carnage would have put Jason Voorhees into therapy.

 Thank you, Texas, for reminding me just what a bad hippie Buddhist I really am.
 Mind you, this Texas steak review is coming from a guy who doesn’t often eat meat.
+Veggies fear me, but cows rarely do.
 And as promised, I have to keep the name of the eatery to myself.
-Just choose one to try, and ensure they don’t have a billboard.
+Just choose one to try, and ensure they don’t have a billboard tourists will see on the interstate.

 Albuquerque, New Mexico

-Despite the Spanish slapping such an annoyingly difficult-to-spell name on the town, Albuquerque was actually pretty surprising for what I saw of it.
+Despite such an annoyingly difficult-to-spell name for the town, Albuquerque was actually pretty surprising for what I saw of it.
 The Old Town definitely has a pleasant vibe; you can walk around and just dig the sights for hours.
 Call it desert feng shui, but there was something relaxing about the sun-warmed, orange-and-red buildings with their rounded, adobe constructions.

 Art and handmade goods abound, as do the grumpy-and-misunderstood cacti.
 New Mexico’s most populated town of a little over half a million had a certain je ne sais quoi about it that made me want to return.
 After all, New Mexico is known as the “Land of Enchantment.”
 Who knows, maybe I’m destined to rove the desert, fall in love, and meet my wolf spirit in a fit of peyote madness.